 “What will you do now?”
 I asked.
 My mouth was dry, and I rubbed my arms to chase away my goosebumps.
 This was blasphemy… is He watching us right now?
 Meanwhile, with Fox curled into himself, he was looking more and more like a hermit hiding into its shell.

 “I don’t know,” he said.
 “I don’t have my powers anymore.
-The other demigods weren’t able to use theirs either… but we were able to grant humans portions of our lost power through the blood running through our veins.”
+The other demigods weren’t able to use theirs either… but we were able to grant humans portions of our lost power through a sacrifice or the blood running through our veins.”

 “Why did they try to kill you?
 They could have used your blood.”